 1. Zoologischer Garten (Berlin Zoological Garden), Berlin, Germany

 There’s a lot to be said about the Berlin zoo.
 For starters, it’s the oldest zoo in Germany.
-It’s also the most species-rich zoo in the world, with around 1,400 different species and over 20,000 animals in the zoo!
-You’ll be able to see interesting animals such as Arctic wolves, king vultures, Bactrian camels and more.
+It’s also the most species-rich zoo in the world, with around 1,400 different species and over 20,000 animals in this sanctuary!
+You’ll be able to see interesting wildlife such as Arctic wolves, king vultures, Bactrian camels and more.
 The Berlin Zoological Garden also features an aquarium with aquatic species like the blacktip reef shark, jellyfish, piranhas and more.

 Address: Hardenbergplatz 8, 10787 Berlin, Germany